Mori-Shabeer/ExplainingPython/README.md

 -	**Numbers:** There two type of number data types we tend to do deal with in Python they are integers which are whole numbers or floating point numbers which deal with number with decimals
 -	**String:** Which deal with characters or text
 -	**Boolean:** Which are either true or false statements
--	To view what type of data you are dealing with you can run this code; PRINT(type(Enter a statement or number)) . **NOTE: There many type of data we can deal with in Python but these are the 3 most common.**
+-	To view what type of data you are dealing with you can run this code; PRINT(type(Enter a statement or number))<br>
+  **NOTE: There many type of data we can deal with in Python but these are the 3 most common.**

 ![Screenshot 2025-01-27 at 11 09 07](https://github.com/user-attachments/assets/d10bec2a-78c6-4490-8329-d309e0beac23)